sickl8/web-sorcery/README.md

   // get a data URI representation map.toUrl(); // 'data:application/json;charset=utf-8;base64,eyJ2ZXJ...'

-  // write to a new file - this will create `output.js` and
-  // `output.js.map`, and will preserve relative paths.
-It
-  // returns a Promise
-  chain.write('output.js');

-  // write to a new file but use an absolute path for the
-  // sourceMappingURL
-  chain.write('output.js', { absolutePath: true });

-  // write to a new file, but append the flattened sourcemap as a data URI chain.write('output.js', { inline: true });

-  // overwrite the existing file chain.write();
-  chain.write({ inline: true });

   // find the origin of line x, column y.
 Returns an object with
   // `source`, `line`, `column` and (if applicable) `name` properties.